Applications

 3. In the application detail panel that appears, click More Actions and select Manage Runtime Environments,

-Clicking an environment expands it to show the model event brokers of the same type in the environment and the name of the modeled event mesh each event broker belongs to.
+4. Click an environment with runtime configuration enabled that you want to set the client credentials for.
+The environment expands to show the model event brokers of the same type in the environment and the name of the modeled event mesh each event broker belongs to.

 Downloading a Consumer Queue Configuration

-If you specify an event queue configuration for a consumer, you can download the queue configuration as a JSON file.
+If you specified an event queue configuration for a consumer, you can download the configuration as a JSON file.

 To download the queue configuration, perform these steps: